 Tornadoes or other weather-related disasters often bring widespread power outages.
 Most electric utilities follow a similar methodical plan that ensures power is restored to the greatest number of people in the shortest amount of time in the safest manner possible. …Read More.

 Indiana Electric Cooperatives urges Hoosiers to be prepared for dangerous storms that can strike during the spring and summer months.
 Sudden and powerful storms can devastate lives in a matter of minutes; in the past five years alone, storms have …Read More.

-Thirteen lineworkers graduated Saturday, Jan.
-28, from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
+Twenty-two lineworkers graduated Saturday from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprenticeship Program (REAP).
 REAP is a four-year program that professionally trains apprentice lineworkers from across Indiana.
-Graduates complete 576 hours of classroom-related study and 8,000 hours …Read More.
+Graduates complete 612 hours of classroom-related study and 8,000 hours of on-the-job training …Read More.

 We power communities and empower our members by improving their quality of life.